jurre98/NullModule/README.md

 Welcome to the **NullModule** project!
 This is an open-source, community-driven Eurorack module created by the members of the Sourcery Studios Discord server.

-Originally starting as a collaborative 16HP blank panel, this project is evolving into a fully functional hardware module.
-The best part? **We haven't decided what it will do yet!** Everyone can contribute their ideas, artwork, and technical skills to shape this module from the ground up.

 ---

 ## 📂 Project Structure (How to Navigate)